Artists as Map Maker

-Artists as Map Makers is an artistic research programme of deep mapping that will take place between May-June 2020.
+Artist as Map Maker is an artistic research programme of deep mapping.
+Developed in

-Developed in conversation with Kultivera, this is the first articulation of Restless Practice.
+conversation with Kultivera, and conceived as the first strand of Restless Practice, it has been

 Artist duo Site Sit, will lead a group of international artists in an experimental structure of travel,